Sur-bhi344/Devops1/README.md

 # Devops1
-This is foe devops notes
+This is for devops notes